 The penalties for a DUI (driving under the influence) (also called "DWI" (driving while intoxicated)) offense can be serious.
-If you've been arrested for DUI and want to fight the charge, you should understand all of the available defenses.
+If you've been arrested for a DUI and want to fight the charge, you should talk to a DUI lawyer about the available defenses.
 With a viable defense, you might be able to persuade the prosecution to drop or reduce the charges, prevent the suspension of your driver's license, or win an acquittal at trial.

 In a DUI case, the prosecution must prove the person being charged (the "defendant"):

-Most DUI defenses target one these two components because the prosecution must prove both to get a conviction.
-The defenses available to a DUI defendant depend—to some extent—on state law.
+Many DUI defenses target one of these two components because the prosecution must prove both to get a conviction.
+The defenses available to a DUI defendant depend—to some extent—on state DUI laws.
 But this article gives an overview of some DUI defenses that are available in most states.

 But most states don't require proof of actual driving for a DUI conviction.
 All the prosecution needs to prove is that you were "operating" or "in actual physical control" of a vehicle while intoxicated.
 In other words, you can be found guilty even if you weren't caught behind the wheel with the car in motion.

 However, whether a driver was in "actual physical control" of a vehicle is a fact-specific question.
 If the facts show the arrested person was unlikely to actually put the vehicle in motion, there's a good chance the DUI charge won't stick.